-Counselling and Psychotherapy
+Counselling

 Affordable

 MCS was founded to make to make counselling and psychotherapy accessible to all.
-We are a not-for-profit charity and rely on client fees to provide our service.
+We are a not-for-profit charity and rely on session fees to provide our service.
 We fundraise to keep costs low and help subsidise those on low incomes.
 We ask those who can pay the full cost of counselling to do so, but we understand this isn’t always possible.
 Being a small charity with low overheads, a good financial ethos and much needed funding support, we keep our costs as low as possible whilst providing a professional service.

-Client needs
+Your needs

 julia1